 Want to get the most out of your stay in Yellowstone National Park?
 Book an all-inclusive tour with an experienced ranger.
 That way, you won't miss a thing!

-The Yellowstone Yellow Bus Tours are very popular with old vehicles from the 1920s.
-The buses offer you the perfect setting for wildlife viewing, photo safaris, and sightseeing with their folding roofs and panoramic windows.
+The Yellowstone Yellow Bus Tours are popular with old vehicles from the 1920s.
+The buses offer the perfect setting for wildlife viewing, photo safaris, and sightseeing with their folding roofs and panoramic windows.

 Or how about a Wild West cookout with horses and a cowboy dinner around the campfire?
 There's something for everyone in Yellowstone National Park!

 In Yellowstone National Park, you share the road with countless species of animals.
 Bison jams are a daily phenomenon.
 Buffalos especially like to get up close and personal with motorcyclists, so you'll be quite happy to sit in a metal box.
-Most of the park is easily accessible by car, but the most secret corners can only be reached on foot.
+Most parts of the park are easily accessible by car, but the most secret corners can only be reached on foot.

 We highly recommend paddling the rivers and lakes of Yellowstone National Park!
 Be aware, however, that you will be confronted with difficult conditions due to sudden strong winds and waves as well as strongly fluctuating water temperatures from freezing cold to boiling hot.
 We do not recommend swimming - except at the official bathing places.

 Camping in the park is only allowed in designated areas.
-But there are plenty of them in Yellowstone National Park: more than 2,000 campsites are waiting for you.
+But there are plenty in Yellowstone National Park: more than 2,000 campsites are waiting for you.
 As you hike through the backcountry, you'll find many backcountry campsites along the lonely hiking trails.
 If possible, reserve your campsite before you arrive.